silverreve23/livereload.composer/README.md

 ## How to run server

-Execute next command in terminal or apache server:
+Execute next command in terminal:

     php server.php